loopbackio/loopback-connector-soap/README.md

     </wsdl:service>
 ```

-- wsdl: url or path to the wsdl file, if not present, defaults to <url>?wsdl
+- **wsdl**: http url or local file system path to the wsdl file, if not present,
+defaults to <url>?wsdl.

-- remotingEnabled: indicates if the operations will be further exposed as REST
+- **remotingEnabled**: indicates if the operations will be further exposed as REST
 APIs

-- operations: maps WSDL binding operations to Node.js methods
+- **operations**: maps WSDL binding operations to Node.js methods

 ```json
     operations: {